Andrew R. Dunlap is a founding partner of Selendy & Gay and heads the Firm’s recruiting and training programs.

 - Natixis 2007-HE2 v.
-Natixis Real Estate Capital Inc: In $500 million breach-of-warranty action, represented plaintiff in obtaining a decision from New York’s Appellate Division, First Department in an issue of first impression that a non-trustee could assert claims on behalf of a trust against the trust sponsor.
+Natixis Real Estate Capital Inc: In a $500 million breach-of-warranty action, represented plaintiff in obtaining a decision from New York’s Appellate Division, First Department, in an issue of first impression that a non-trustee could assert claims on behalf of a trust against the trust sponsor.
 See “Natixis Asks Appeals Court To Toss Suit Over $877M In RMBS,” Law 360, 10/14/2016.

 - MASTR Adjustable Rate Mortgages Trust 2006-OA2 et al v.
 UBS: In a one-month trial in the Southern District of New York, represented plaintiff in breach-of-warranty suit regarding three residential mortgage-backed securities trusts.
 See “UBS Handed Setback in $2 Billion Mortgage Buy-Back Lawsuit,” Bloomberg, 9/6/2016.

 - U.S. Bank v.
 GreenPoint Mortgage Funding: In New York Supreme Court, Commercial Division, represented plaintiff in obtaining $540 million settlement in breach-of-warranty suit over defective residential mortgage-backed securities trust.